 Elsewhere in the world, experts have led sophisticated, nuanced and scientifically-proven challenges against lethal carnivore control programs.
 For example, official European Union documents unequivocally explain that “lethal actions are [often] chosen instead of more efficient coexistence tools”.
 Often, these culminate in unexpected, harmful or detrimental outcomes.

 What’s more, these are often found to violate national and international environmental protection frameworks, ultimately compromising long-term conservation efforts.
-Some have proven that lethal control often fails to achieve its stated objectives and that such techniques can be counterproductive.
+Some have proven that lethal control often fails to achieve its objectives and that such techniques can be counterproductive.
 Others have argued that many of the methods currently used are applied without consideration of their efficacy or appropriateness.
-Studies have also shown that exaggerated accounts of damage allegedly caused by carnivores is commonplace.
+Studies have also shown that exaggerated accounts of damage is commonplace.

 Ecologists have convincingly argued that “a shrinking supply of wilderness”, coupled with a “growing recognition that top predators can have a profound influence on ecosystems”, means that the long-term survival of carnivores and apex predators in an increasingly engineered landscape is “one of the greatest conservation challenges of our time”.
 Responses to this challenge vary.

 Your claim: “[Remove] emotive crap like this if you want to stay relevant and taken seriously”.

 Our response: We believe that the plight of the dingo is inextricably tied to a distinctly violent Australian mentality that takes various lethal forms of “control”.
 This includes poison baiting with 1080.
 If sharing publicly available images of the outcomes that such a mentality produces is unacceptably “emotive”, we suggest those who believe so reconsider the reasons for this.
 We believe that if we were to do so, collectively, we would reveal a vast swathe of lies and misinformation which all work against the dingo.